We Offer Flexible Scheduling, Small Class Sizes, Expert Faculty,

 Q: What steps need completion before I can begin the clinical practicum?

 A: Prior to starting clinical practice experiences, students must show evidence of medical clearance (including appropriate immunization status) and have a clear criminal history background check.
 All clinical sites will have a contract with the college and all preceptors will be approved by the college before students begin their clinical experiences.
+Also, students must complete all core courses and specialty courses prior to starting the clinical courses.

 Q: How do students get assigned a clinical preceptor?